The ZeroLock® Management Console (ZMC) provides two (2) methods with which to create Hash rules and apply them in policies.

 - To create a Hash rule, first navigate to the Control Policies | Rules page.

-- On the Rules page, click the Actions drop-down menu and select the Add New Rule.
+- On the Rules page, click the Actions drop-down menu and select Add New Rule.

 - On the New Policy Rule pop-up, the Rule Type defaults to SSH-MFA rules.
 Select HASH from the drop-down menu.

-- Using the variety of features offered for this Rule Type, craft a rule that fits the exact File access control action you want ZeroLock Hash to monitor.
+- Using the variety of features offered for this Rule Type, create a rule that fits the exact File access control action you want ZeroLock Hash to monitor.

 Each field of the Hash Rule screen is described below:

-Name 1 The name of the rule as it will appear on your Rules page as well as when adding to a policy.
-Description 2 The description of the rule as it will appear on your Rules page as well as when adding to a policy, useful for explaining the purpose of the rule.
+Name 1 The name of the rule as it will appear on your Rules page, as well as when adding to a policy.
+Description 2 The description of the rule, as it will appear on your Rules page as well as when adding to a policy, is useful for explaining the purpose of the rule.
 Rule Type 3 Selecting what type of rule to create (SSH-MFA, Hash, Canary, File Access, Network Access, or Program Execution).
 This can only be changed during initial rule creation.
-Once the rule is created, this is the only field that can no longer be edited.
+Once the rule is created, this field cannot be edited.
 SHA-256 Hash 4 Place only the exact SHA-256 hash in this field that the rule will either block or allow.
 Action 5 Designate whether to block or allow the specified hash. - Once the Hash Rule is properly configured, click the Create button at the bottom of the New Policy Rule pop-up menu.

 Applying the Hash Rule to a Policy

 - On the New Policy pop-up menu, give your new policy a name and description.
-There is one default rule in place for any new policy, an SSH-MFA rule that simply creates an alert any time an SSH connection is established but does not take any actions.
+There is one default SSH-MFA rule in place for any new policy, which creates an alert when an SSH connection is established.
+Other than an alert, no action is taken by this rule.
 This rule can be left in place or deleted from the new policy based on your preferred configuration.

 To add the new Hash rule, click the Add Rules button. - On the Policy Rules menu, select any rules you want to add to the new policy.
 When all are selected, hit the Add Selected button at the bottom.

-- When all preferred rules have been added to the policy, you can configure what order your lockdown rules will be evaluated.
-Lockdown rules (File Access, Network Access, and Program Execution rules) are evaluated top-to-bottom, with rules on top resolving actions before moving onto later rules down the chain.
+- When all preferred rules have been added to the policy, you can configure the order lockdown rules are evaluated.
+Lockdown rules (File Access, Network Access, and Program Execution rules) are evaluated top-to-bottom, with rules at the top resolving actions before moving to rules down the chain.

-Enter a name and description, navigate to the Default Control Policy and, from the drop-down menu, select the preferred policy.
+Enter a name and description, navigate to the Default Control Policy, and, from the drop-down menu, select the preferred policy.
 Only one policy may be applied to a Configuration Profile at a time.
-Once complete, select the Create button at the bottom of the menu.
+When finished, select the Create button at the bottom of the menu.

 - Once a Configuration Profile has been created, it must be applied to an endpoint so the settings can take effect.
 Navigate to the Endpoints page.

-- On the Endpoints page, select the endpoint or multiple endpoints that you want to apply the new configuration profile to.
+- On the Endpoints page, select the endpoint, or multiple endpoints, to apply the new configuration profile to.
 Then, click the Actions drop-down menu and select Set Endpoint Config.

 - On the Set Endpoint Configs pop-up menu, select the created configuration profile from the drop-down menu, then select the Set Configs button.

-- On the Endpoints page you can see that the profile has been applied to the endpoint.
+- On the Endpoints page, you can see that the profile has been applied to an endpoint.

-You have successfully created and applied a Hash rule to the endpoint.
+You have successfully created and applied a Hash rule to an endpoint.